Kwirtz/novelpy/docs/source/usage.rst

-| To run Pelletier et Wirtz [2022] You need to have the title or abstract (in our case we have both) for articles and the list of authors for the document.
-This will allow you to create a new collection where each document is an author ID with a list of embedded references (i.e. Papers for which this author contributed)
+| To run Pelletier et Wirtz [2022], one needs to have the title or abstract (in our case we have both) for articles and the list of authors for the document.
+This will allow the creation of a new collection where each document is an author ID with a list of embedded references (i.e. Papers to which this author contributed)

 .. code-block:: python